redtexts/texts/rutgers_1916_the_left_wing.md

 >political reaction.

 >The overcoming of Imperialism is only possible by doing away with the
->antithesis, from which it originated, which means Socialist Organizaton
+>antithesis, from which it originated, which means Socialist
->[sic] of the Capitalist Society, for which objective conditions are
+>Organization of the Capitalist Society, for which objective conditions
->ripe.
+>are ripe.

 >At the beginning of the war the majority of the labor leaders failed to
 >apply this only possible tactic against imperialism.
 Overwhelmed by